 Travelling and millennials are a match made in heaven.
-Travel agencies however have been struggling to connect with this travel-loving generation.
+Travel agencies, however, have been struggling to connect with this travel-loving generation.
 Generation Y is constantly on the move, non-stop online and always on the lookout for authentic experiences.
 They are hard to capture, but once they love your brand, millennials are grateful, loyal and valuable travel customers.
-Get insights on how you can optimize your travel marketing strategy to the new age of travellers.
+Get insights on how you can optimize your travel marketing strategy to the new age of travelers.

 Why targeting millennials is crucial for travel agencies

 Which generation is more travel-oriented than any generation before them?
 The millennials, indeed.
 Unfortunately for travel agencies, they are also atypical travelers, not responding to traditional marketing methods such as print and television.
 Millennials are all about social media, internet reviews, last-minute bookings, and unique experiences.
 It is not easy to connect with this travel-loving generation.
 They ask more marketing attention than other generations, but they are definitely worth it.
 Millennials are namely 23% more likely to travel than older generations, and they take an average of 3.5 vacations a year.

 The millennial generation is known for searching for authenticity and uniqueness.
 A part of this quest can be fulfilled with traveling.
 Where previous generations saw traveling as a luxury, millennials see it as essential to grow as a unique and open-minded person.
 They are willing to spend a higher percentage of what they own on travel and transformational experiences than any other generation before them.

 “70% of millennials value experiences over things”